 - Once open, look for the information that says:

 // ** MySQL settings - You can get this info from your web host ** // /** The name of the database for WordPress */ define( 'DB_NAME', 'database_name_here' ); /** MySQL database username */ define( 'DB_USER', 'username_here' ); /** MySQL database password */ define( 'DB_PASSWORD', 'password_here' ); /** MySQL hostname */ define( 'DB_HOST', 'localhost' );

-- When you’ve finished editing, click Save Changes, and close the file.
+- When you’ve finished editing, click the Save & Close button.

-- WordPress will ask to collect the MySQL details.
+Sometimes, WordPress might also ask to collect your MySQL details after selecting the language.
 Since you already have them, press Let’s go!

-- Enter the MySQL database credentials.
-You may leave the Database Host and the Table Prefix fields as they are.
-Only change the latter if you wish to run multiple installations with one database.
+- Enter your MySQL database credentials.
+Leave the Database Host and the Table Prefix fields as they are.
+Only change them if you wish to run multiple installations with one database.
 After filling in all the necessary information, click Submit.

 - WordPress will check whether it’s possible to connect to the MySQL database you have created.
 If there are no errors, select Run the installation.

 Installing WordPress locally lets you test out changes before implementing them on a live site.
 Unlike uploading and updating WordPress sites on a hosting account, a local site can only be accessed offline on your computer.

 To configure WordPress on a local computer, make sure to download the latest version of WordPress.
 In the next section, we’ll show how to install WordPress CMS using MAMP for Mac users and WampServer for Windows users.

 To install WordPress locally on a Mac computer, we will be using MAMP (Macintosh, Apache, MySQL, PHP).